 These are just a few of the many types of personal injury cases there are.
 Accidents happen for different reasons.
-You will have to prove that your specific injuries are linked to the accident or injury event.
+You must prove that your specific injuries are linked to the accident or injury event.
 Simply being injured is not enough.
 Proving fault can be difficult.
 It can take a lot of time, energy, and resources.

 This is why experienced lawyers are essential.
 Again, your attorney can help in many ways.
-He or she may assist in gathering witness statements, obtain critical medical records, and police reports.
+He or she may assist in gathering witness statements and obtaining critical medical records and police reports.
 An Austin personal injury lawyer may be crucial to your case.
-If you need to go to court, a high caliber attorney can play an absolutely vital role.
+If you need to go to court, a high-caliber attorney can play a vital role.

 Most personal injury claimants avoid court.
 Litigation can be stressful and time-consuming.
 Many claimants simply want to heal and get the money they are owed for their injuries.

 Insurance companies can be challenging.
 In many cases, the insurance settlement offered will be entirely unfair.
 If you need to go to court, having an experienced attorney to guide you is crucial.
 Your attorney can ensure that the right documents are filed on time.
 These documents and filing times may differ from one jurisdiction to another and some may require different kinds of information.

 The first step to a lawsuit is to file a complaint.
 As the injured party, you are called the “plaintiff.”
 The party you are filing against is the “defendant.”
 The complaint will then need to be served.
 Once served, the defendant must respond by the date and time set by the court.
 The defendant must file an answer within the allotted time, or else risk default judgment being ruled against them.